Eldon, Iowa

-Eldon today is a regional tourist destination with visitors coming to visit the American Gothic House, the Historic Rock Island Railway depot, and the Historic McHaffey Opera House.

-History

 Eldon got its start in the year 1870, following construction of the Keokuk and Des Moines Railway through the territory.
 It was incorporated in 1872.

 Roseanne Barr and Tom Arnold, who was born in nearby Ottumwa, operated Roseanne and Tom's Big Food Diner in Eldon from 1993 to 1995.

 Eldon is also the home of the Wapello County Fair which began in 1868.

 Geography

 Eldon is located in the southeast corner of Wapello County eleven miles southeast of Ottumwa on the northeast bank of the Des Moines River across the river from the Soap creek confluence.
 Iowa Highway 16 passes through the community.
 The Eldon Water Management Area is across the river in adjacent Davis County two miles to the southwest along Soap Creek.

 According to the United States Census Bureau, the city has a total area of 1.12 sqmi, of which 1.11 sqmi is land and 0.01 sqmi is water.